OpenDevicePartnership/patina-qemu/Platforms/QemuQ35Pkg/ReadMe.rst

 Summary
 =======

-This package provides the Project Mu based Q35 virtual platform and provides exemplary integrations for Project Mu features, including UEFI Frontpage, Device Firmware Configuration Interface (DFCI), Windows Hardware Error Architecture (WHEA), etc.
+This package provides the Open Device Partnership (ODP) Q35 virtual platform and provides exemplary integrations for Patina features.

 Documentation
 =============